 Hill Leads Mississippi State Past Southern Miss 38-15

-STARKVILLE, Miss.
-(AP) - Kylin Hill rushed for 123 yards and one touchdown to lead Mississippi State to a 38-14 win over Southern Mississippi Saturday at Davis Wade Stadium.
+Kylin Hill rushed for 123 yards and one touchdown to lead Mississippi State to a 38-15 win over Southern Mississippi Saturday at Davis Wade Stadium.

 Hill was injured late in the first half but returned in the second half and totaled 67 yards and his touchdown run in the second half.
 The Bulldogs (2-0) finished with 386 yards of total offense and collected 210 yards on the ground.